-The SQL Manager is used to improve the standard reporting that exists in Corporate Office.
-To ensure that the live database performance will not be impacted, all queries run through the SQL Manager will run off a replicated database (the same that’s used for fail-overs).
+The SQL Manager is used to improve the standard reporting in Corporate Office.
+To ensure that your changes will not impact the live database performance, all queries run through the SQL Manager will run off a replicated database (the same used for fail-overs).

 What We’ll Cover

 - Running a SQL Query

 One of the following permissions must be enabled to use this feature:

 Read more: Assigning Employee Permission Roles